americanthinker/dash-app-ceo-dashboard/README.md

 - [Ann Strange](https://www.linkedin.com/in/ann-strange/): for providing insight into the inner workings of the Salesforce platform
 - Joe R.: for pointing out that my initial color scheme screamed "1995"
 - Kayla Thomas and Sam G.: for insightful feedback along the way
-- My wife: for letting me escape into my dev cave for two weeks straight
+- My wife: for letting me escape into my dev cave :tent: for two weeks straight